 The only way to get such endorsements (backlinks), you need to give tremendous value for the user.

-2. Your Content Must Please the User
+2. Your information Must Please the User

-Sometimes these content pieces are 10,000 words.
+Sometimes these information pieces are 10,000 words.

 Others times, hundreds of hours are investing doing research and finding data.